 The demand letter should be sent by certified mail, return receipt requested so you can show proof of delivery.
 If you cannot obtain the address, you can use email and request a “read receipt”.
 You may also want to consider sending the demand letter by both email and mail to cover all bases.

-Make sure to know the correct name of the party being sent the demand letter to.
+Make sure to know the correct name of the party being sent the demand letter.
 Businesses may be licensed under a different name than its advertised name.
 Plus it is usually better to address the letter to a registered agent rather than the business in general.
 (Registered agents can be found on the California Secretary of State website.)

 Also be sure to send the demand letter well in advance of any applicable statute of limitations to file legal claims.
 If the other party fails to comply with the demand letter, you want enough time before the deadline to be able to bring a winning lawsuit.3